blhylton/udacicards/README.md

 yarn start
 ~~~~

 That's it!
-No backend server or depencies that are not handled by `yarn`.
+No backend server or dependencies that are not handled by `yarn`.

 Alternatively, you can likely use `npm` but **this has not been tested** so *caveat emptor*.

+## Acknowledgements

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).